ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 How does that even work?
 Clojure manages to take advantage of the monoidal properties of `+` and `*` over numbers because that knowledge is found at the value level and not at the type level, so there is no ambiguity in the result.

+The thing is, the mathematical definition of monoid is on a Set (Type) and an Operation (Value).
+But in Haskell, it is only polymorphic on the Type, meaning you have to create a unique type for each particular monoid.
+There is an infinite number of Monoids on Lists and Numbers, but you can only represent one of them as "the List Monoid".

+Not saying this is impossible to achieve in a staticly typed language, but you'd have to look at dependent typing intead.

-The downside is that you can't know beforehand if the reducer is monoidal or not, so you get a runtime error here instead:
+Anyway, you can use runtime polymorphism in Clojure to have monoids that are closer to their mathematical definition, the downside is that you can't know beforehand if the reducer is monoidal or not, so you get a runtime error here instead:

 ```clojure
 (reduce - [])